EB-3 Small Business Sponsorships | VisaNation

 While this may not be relevant when it comes to sponsoring an employee, getting an NIW is ideal for small business owners to be able to sponsor themselves for their own green cards.
 However, you must be able to show that your work contributes to the benefit of the U.S.

-EB-3, Professional or Skilled Workers
+EB-3: Professional or Skilled Workers

 All that the EB-3 requires is a few years of work experience or an undergraduate degree.
-For unskilled workers subcategory, those who only have vocational training are also permitted provided they can demonstrate that they have the capabilities for the job and that the job is not seasonal or temporary.
+For the unskilled workers subcategory, those who only have vocational training are also permitted provided they can demonstrate that they have the capabilities for the job and that the job is not seasonal or temporary.

 Find out how to get a green card without sponsorship.

-EB-4, Special Immigrants
+EB-4: Special Immigrants

 The EB-4 green card for special immigrants is as unique as its name implies because the process is different from other types of employment-based visas.
 The fourth preference level of employment-based green card is for eligible special immigrants who are: